1. Key Characteristics of Briards

 3. How Friendly Are Briards?

-Independent thinkers, they’re reserved with strangers, so leadership is necessary.
-Without it, Briards can become fearful, unfriendly and even aggressive, but this is rare with proper training and a regular exercise routine.
+Independent thinkers, Briards are reserved with strangers, so leadership is necessary.
+Without this leadership, Briards can become fearful, unfriendly and even aggressive, but this is rare with proper training and a regular exercise routine.

 Though good with children if properly socialized, Briards don’t respond well to teasing.
 Slow and controlled interactions with other dogs may be required.

 4. Is This the Right Dog for You?

 HIGH: This active dog breed needs regular exercise to expel energy.

 Many Briards also enjoy swimming, but check the temperature outside first — their double coat may cause them to overheat.